AdamBien/zb/README.md

 When `sources.dir` or `resources.dir` are set to `<discovered by zb>`, the tool will automatically:
 - Search for source directories in common locations (`src/main/java`, `src`, or current directory)
 - Locate resource directories relative to the source directory

+### Temporary Directory for Classes

+When `classes.dir` is set to `[temp.dir]`, zb will:
+- Create a unique temporary directory for compiled classes
+- Display the temporary directory path during build
+- Automatically clean up the directory after JAR creation
+- This is the default behavior to avoid cluttering your project

 ## How It Works